Virgin Australia: Awards

 The airline has won a number of awards since its inception.
 It and certain of its employees won five 2009 service excellence awards of the Customer Service Institute of Australia.
 Since being named as best low-cost airline in the Asia/Pacific region in the Skytrax 2002 Airline of the Year Survey, the airline has been voted best airline in a number of different categories and by a number of different organisations.

 As an employer, Virgin Australia was recognised as the most attractive employer in Australia in 2015 at the annual Randstad Award.
 It also placed in the top 3 for the previous five years, including a top spot in 2011.

 The airline's frequent flyer program, Velocity Rewards (now Velocity Frequent Flyer), won the 2009 Freddie Awards for best frequent flyer program, best award redemption, best affinity credit card, best member communications and best website.
 This was the fourth consecutive Freddie Awards that Velocity won.

 Velocity Frequent Flyer won the 2018 Freddie Awards for program of the year, best elite program, best customer service, and best redemption ability.
 This was the sixth consecutive year that Velocity won the best redemption ability award.

 Destinations

 On 11 December 2024, Qatar Airways announced that passengers can begin booking air tickets for direct routes to Doha from Sydney, Brisbane and Perth on behalf of Virgin Australia for travels commencing June 2025 onwards.
 This collaboration will also see Melbourne to be added in the mix later the same year.

+Joint venture

+Virgin Australia has joint venture agreements with the following airlines: